suoto/vim-hdl/README.md

 Any other [Syntastic][Syntastic] option should work as well.

-You can clone [vim-hdl-examples][vim-hdl-examples] repository and try a ready-to-use setup.
+You can clone [vim-hdl-examples][vim-hdl-examples] repository and try a ready to use setup.

 ---